ducquando/learn-swift/README.md

 // 9
 ```

-The above code illustrates the use of `guard` statement inside a for-in loop.
+The above code illustrates using `guard` statement inside a for-in loop.
 Nevertheless, what does `for-in` loop mean?
 Let's find out!

 ### F. Iteration Statements